Article

 Progression of Functional Sitting: Accessory Support Reduction

 Functional sitting requires learning how to maintain the shoulder girdle over the stabilized pelvic girdle, and to bring the upper body back to this balanced position after moving out of midline to complete a task.
-Use of forearm prompts can provide upper extremity weight–bearing assist and support, with which a client can then learn head and trunk control.
+Use of forearm prompts can provide upper-extremity weight-bearing assist and support, with which a client can then learn head and trunk control.

-Functional sitting for clients with physical disabilities requires co–activation of core muscles that may be quite weak and that fatigue with use.
-Early learners need many opportunities to sit actively for short periods of time, for dynamic sitting practice that is incorporated into meaningful activities.
-The tilt–in–space feature allows rest periods in between activity–based learning opportunities.
+Functional sitting for clients with physical disabilities requires co-activation of core muscles that may be quite weak and that fatigue with use.
+Early learners need many opportunities to sit actively for short periods of time, for dynamic sitting practice incorporated into meaningful activities.
+The tilt-in-space feature allows rest periods between activity-based learning opportunities.

 Each person is unique in terms of fluctuations of tone, presence of spasticity, and the strength and motor control of their trunk and extremities.
 However, the following example shows consideration of supports and removal of supports in one sample instance.

 As trunk control and independent sitting improves, the final support to be removed may be the seatbelt.
-Transitioning to a regular classroom chair or bench is another way to both challenge practice and ultimately to generalize the client’s active sitting skill.
+Transitioning to a regular classroom chair or bench is another way to both challenge practice and ultimately generalize the client’s active sitting skill.

 Please note: This article does not replace the direct personal advice of a medical professional.
 Correct use of the Rifton Activity Chair requires the ongoing guidance of a qualified therapist.